by Gary Bates

 Are people actually being abducted by aliens?
 That’s the question being asked by this book…and the recently released documentary based on it.
-The author is Christian, so you might expect he’d answer with an emphatic “no” but Gary Bates response could best be summarized as, “sort of.”
+The author is Christian, so you might expect he’d answer with an emphatic “no,” but Gary Bates’s response could best be summarized as, “sort of.”

 The way the book is structured, Alien Intrusion could be given to anyone, Christian or not.
-The cover and first few chapters hardly give a hint that this is a Christian book since, initially, it seems to be making a case for UFO’s and aliens.
-Bates notes that millions of people, including a past president of the United States, claim to have seen a UFO, and he discusses how many popular TV shows, likes Star Trek and various science fiction movies like 2001: A Space Odyssey assume that aliens are somewhere out there.
+The cover and first few chapters hardly give a hint that this is a Christian book since, initially, it seems to be making a case for UFOs and aliens.
+Bates notes that millions of people, including a past president of the United States, claim to have seen a UFO, and he discusses how many popular TV shows, like Star Trek and various science fiction movies like 2001: A Space Odyssey, assume that aliens are somewhere out there.

 But after delving into what people think about aliens and UFOs the author then begins, step by step, to explain why aliens could not possibly be visiting us from other planets.
 Most of the reasons are simply practical – the distances are too far and the energy needed simply too immense.